StateLibraryVictoria/bagit-workflow/README.md

 - Records information in the database.
 - Once all directories have been checked, sets the status of the ValidationAction to 'Completed'.

+This process should be enhanced to run from data stored in the transfers table, to avoid missing validation actions for transfers that have been moved, renamed or deleted.

 ![Validation activity diagram](/docs/Bagit-Workflow-Validation-Action-Activity.jpg)

 ### Sqlite3 databases

 Transfers are tracked using a `sqlite3` database with the following tables:

-- `Collections` for counting number of transfers and incrementing the counter.
+- `Collections` for counting number of transfers related to each accession record and incrementing the counter.
         - Primary key: `CollectionIdentifier` (stores collection preliminary identifier)
 - `Transfers` containing key metadata about each transfer, including:
-        - Primary key: `TransferID` (Incremented count of transfers)
+        - Primary key: `TransferID` (INT, Incremented count of transfers)
         - `CollectionIdentifier` - matches the primary key in `Collections`.
         - `BagUUID` - a UUID for the transfer that will be added into the bag info.
+In future this could be used to record modification or disposal events for individual bags.
         - `TransferDate` - date transfer occurred.
         - `PayloadOxum` - BagIt specific metadata containing `octet_count.file_count`.
         - `ManifestSHA256Hash` - checksum generated from the bag's tag manifest.
 Used to dedupe identical transfers with different parent folders.
-        - `TransferTimeSeconds` - used to track how long transfers take to copy from transfer directory to archive directory.
+        - `TransferTimeSeconds` - used to track how long rsync takes to copy bags from the transfer directory to archive directory.

 **Entity Relationship Diagram**